 Gross output by industry

-Real gross output—principally a measure of an industry's sales or receipts, which includes sales to final users in the economy (GDP) and sales to other industries (intermediate inputs)—increased in the first quarter.
+Economy-wide, real gross output—principally a measure of an industry’s sales or receipts, which includes sales to final users in the economy (GDP) and sales to other industries (intermediate inputs)—increased 4.7 percent in the fourth quarter.
 This reflected increases of 7.8 percent for the private goods-producing sector, 4.1 percent for the private services-producing sector, and 1.5 percent for the government sector.
 Overall, 18 of 22 industry groups contributed to the increase in real gross output.

-- Durable goods manufacturing increased 1.8 percent, after increasing 4.6 percent.
-The increase was primarily attributed to computer and electronic products manufacturing, which has increased for nine consecutive quarters.
+- Durable goods manufacturing increased 9.0 percent, after increasing 6.8 percent.
+This industry has increased for six consecutive quarters.